MohitGoel92/Power-BI/README.md

 **Note:** Transpose is similar to this, except it doesn't recognise unique values.
 Instead, the entire table is transformed so that each row becomes a column and vise versa.

+### Merging Queries

+Merging queries allows you to join tables based on a common column (this is similar to a VLOOKUP in excel).

+**Note:** Merging adds columns to an existing table.
+However, because we can merge tables does not mean we always should.
+As a general rule, it is better to keep tables seperate and define relationships between them.